hkory/HudRepo/PropPy/README_PropPy.md

 This README will cover items in the PropPy Folder

 CalderaEngineInfo.txt
-    - Contains link to Excel Sheet where Caldera Engine Information lives
+    - Contains link to Excel Sheet where Caldera Engine (personal design) Information lives

 geckodriver.log
     - Log for gecko driver (thing that makes selenium work in Firefox)